Exploration of an Interdisciplinary Scientific Landscape: Database Construction

 \section{Database Construction}

 Our approach imposes some requirements on the dataset used, namely: (i) cover a certain neighborhood of the studied journal in the citation network in order to have a consistent view on the scientific landscape; (ii) have at least a textual description for each node.
 For these to be met, we need to gather and compile data from heterogeneous sources.
 We use therefore an application specifically designed, which general architecture is given in Fig.~\ref{fig:datacollection}.
 Source code of the application and all scripts used in this paper are available on the open \texttt{git} repository of the project\footnote{at \texttt{https://github.com/JusteRaimbault/HyperNetwork}}.
+The data collection application is written in \texttt{Java}, natural language processing in \texttt{python}, and network analyses in \texttt{R} using the \texttt{igraph} package.
+Network visualisation are done with the \texttt{Gephi} software.
+Database used are \texttt{MySql} (production base of the journal) and \texttt{MongoDB} (semantic network construction).
 Raw and processed data are also openly available on Dataverse\footnote{at \texttt{http://dx.doi.org/10.7910/DVN/VU2XKT}}.
 We recall that an important contribution of this paper is the construction of such an hybrid dataset from heterogeneous sources, and the development of associated tools that can be reused and further developed for similar purposes.